-- Your full name, and names previously used (if applicable). - Proof of your identification (scanned copy of one of the following your Passport, Driving License, other Photo ID bearing your date of birth).
-This is required in order to validate your request. - Your date of birth. - Your current address. - Proof of your address (a recent scanned copy of one of the following a utility bill, letter addressed to you from Revenue, etc). - The name of the Institution(s) that collected your personal data.
-(The full list of the institutions covered by the Commission of Investigation Report is available here.) - An approximation of the period to which the records relate (i.e. entry date and exit date, if known.)
+- Your date of birth; - The name of the Institution(s) that collected your personal data.
+(The full list of the institutions covered by the Commission of Investigation Report is available here); - An approximation of the period to which the records relate (i.e. entry date and exit date, if known).